moirachuuya/budget-tracker/README.md

 ## Initial Commit:
 - Fixed files and working router.
 - Has the `public` folder as the main entry point.

-## Next Updates:
 - Forms for Log In and Sign Up
 - Database Schema

+## Next Updates:
 - Database Connection
+- Authenticator and Validator functions

 ## More additions:
 - CRUD for Expenses
-- Authenticator and Validator functions
+- Email/SMS for Two-Factor Authentication